dickinson-comp378-fa2025/comp378-web/hw/final-proj.md

 * Optionally, you might consider using one or more advanced techniques in your project.
 These may include: transactions, prepared statements, stored procedures, or triggers.
-Additional reading of the textbook and/or MySQL documentation may be required for this.
+Additional reading of the textbook and/or PostgreSQL or MySQL documentation may be required for this.

 If you have a particular interest in pursuing a project that does not meet the above requirements, feel free to discuss it with the instructor.
-(For example, if would like to employ a NoSQL database, the instructor will probably allow it&mdash;but you must obtain permission before starting.)
 One goal of the project is that you should work on a project that you are excited about, so do please discuss your ideas with the instructor.

+## AI use

+You are permitted to use all relevant tools, including AI assistance, for all aspects of this project.
+You are permitted to use AI as much as desired for writing code, creating schemas, creating your presentation, writing your experience report, and all other aspects of the project.
+You are not required to document every individual use of AI.
+As stated above, the expectation for the project is that should represent about 20 hours of work.
+Therefore, if you use AI to quickly develop a prototype of your database and program, you should invest additional time adding features and improving it (again with AI assistance if desired).
+The final project should represent 20 hours of your own work.
+In your presentation and experience report, you should clearly explain which parts of the project were largely completed by AI, and how you spent your own time to improve and develop the project.

+## Graded components FP1-FP4

 The final project consists of four graded assignments labeled FP1-FP4.
 Each assignment is described separately below.
 Assignments